-In this post, we will talk about how kids can tap into their creative power and become the best graphic designer they can be.
-We will cover common questions beginners have and provide resources and activities for anyone interested in the world of design.
-Continue reading if you want to learn more!
+Today we'll reveal how kids can tap into their creative power and become the best graphic designer they can be.
+We will cover common questions beginners have, and provide resources and activities for parents and students interested in the world of design.
+Let's learn!
+First things first...

 Can a kid be a graphic designer?

 The 6 elements that are important for every graphic designer to keep in mind are legibility, expressiveness, visual hierarchy, consistency, distinction, and intentionality.
-These techniques are talked about in more detail in Create & Learn’s class called Power of Color, but today we will talk more about the three techniques we think should be prioritized and mastered before the others.
+These techniques are talked about in more detail in Create & Learn’s class called Power of Color.
+But today we will talk more about the three graphic design techniques we think should be prioritized and mastered before others.

 Whether it is a pamphlet with a whole bunch of paragraphs or a poster with nothing but a two word title, it is important that everything you design is legible.
 Designers are constantly communicating a message, so if something is difficult for people to read or understand, then the designs are not as effective as they should be.
 Legibility is key to making an effective design!

-The order in which people view the content in your designs is super important in being a successful graphic designer.
+The order in which people view the content in your designs is super important.
 This is especially true in designing websites and apps because designers create the flow for users to navigate on these platforms.
 If a button is hard to find or if text that should be bold is hidden somewhere on the page, it is really difficult for users to find the information they need.